DevExpress/devextreme-documentation/concepts/05 Widgets/TreeView/30 Customize Node Appearance.md

         });
     });

-You can also customize individual tabs.
+You can also customize individual nodes.
 In Angular, Vue, and React, declare them using the [dxItem](/Documentation/ApiReference/UI_Widgets/Markup_Components/dxItem/) component.
-When using jQuery, you can declare the tabs as scripts and reference them in the [template](/api-reference/_hidden/CollectionWidgetItem/template.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/items/#template') option or assign a customization function straight to this option.
+When using jQuery, you can declare the nodes as scripts and reference them in the [template](/api-reference/_hidden/CollectionWidgetItem/template.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/items/#template') option or assign a customization function straight to this option.

 ---
 ##### Angular